meobilivang/phase-1-vtdc-vtnet/Week 5/README.md

   - **Features**:
      - Exposing an interface for clients to communicate with application in a well-defined, structured, and secure way.
      - Receiving, processing & responsding to request from clients
+  - Expected to run as `Docker Container`.
+Image of this application can be found on DockerHub via this [**link**](https://hub.docker.com/repository/docker/pnguyen01/simple-to-do-nodejs-app).

   **2. `MongoDB Database`**